-If deviations from the established plans are needed, the MOA will apply for appropriate amendments.
+If deviations from the established plans were needed, the MOA applied for appropriate amendments.
 For example, a Comprehensive Plan Amendment was approved since the new snow disposal site is compliant with the general intent of the plan.
 This plan amendment may be found on the Project Documents section of the project website.